VA

 Step 3: Determine Required Skill Level

-Entry-level sufficient if: 80%+ of tasks are basic and repetitive, minimal industry knowledge required, clear SOPs exist, and you can provide detailed instructions.
+80%+ of tasks are basic and repetitive.
+Minimal industry knowledge is required.
+Clear SOPs exist.
+You can provide detailed instructions.

 Step 4: Calculate Your Opportunity Value

-Multiply hours to be saved by your billable hourly rate to determine the value of reclaimed time.
+Multiply hours saved by your billable rate.
+This shows the value of time you'll get back.

 Example calculation: